Burduna language

-Burduna (Note: Also known as Purduna, Bayungu, or Payungu.) is an Aboriginal language that was traditionally spoken in the region between the Ashburton and Gascyone Rivers in the Pilbara region of Western Australia.
-It belongs to the Kanyara group of languages, which also includes Binigura/Pinikura (also known as Thalanyji).
+Burduna (Purduna) is an Aboriginal language that was traditionally spoken in the region between the Ashburton and Gascoyne Rivers in the Pilbara region of Western Australia.
+It belongs to the Kanyara group of languages, which also includes Binigura/Pinikura, Thalanyji, and Bayungu.

-The language is now classified as critically endangered, with no recorded native speakers as of 2004.
+The language is currently classified as critically endangered, with no recorded native speakers by 1994.
 However, there are some people of Burduna heritage who can still speak and recognise a few words and phrases.

+History

 Evolution

 Burduna has been classified as a double-marking language.
 Although it has been categorised as a Kanyara language, it is significantly different from the other languages in the category as it underwent a number of changes in pronunciation.

 Over the years, the language lost most of its nasal sounds and tones.
 Certain words that contains peripheral stops with p and k sounds lenited to a w sound instead.
-For example, papu (father) became pawu, and puka (bad) became puwa.
+For example, papu 'father' became pawu, and puka 'bad' became puwa.
 However, this lenition did not occur when the previous syllable contained a w.
 Instead, the consonants p and k descended, and were pronounced as b and g respectively.

-Another marked difference included the pronunciation of polysyllabic words such as yakan (spouse) and pukurra (devil).
+Another marked difference included the pronunciation of polysyllabic words such as yakan 'spouse' and pukurra 'devil'.
 These words lost their middle consonants and were shortened to yaan and puurra.
 The vowels were pronounced with a long, drawn-out sound.

-Burduna words also contained consonant clusters in words such as db in dagba (spider) or rdg in ngardga (beard).
+Burduna words also contained consonant clusters in words such as gb in dagba 'spider' or rdg in ngardga 'beard'.
 Furthermore, words that originally contained consonant clusters underwent lenition and were pronounced with softer sounds.
 For example, mb was pronounced as p, nd as t, and ngg as k.

 In addition, where other languages have a dh or a j in the middle of words, Burduna evolved to contain a y.
-For example, the Thalanyji word ngadhal (cousin) had its Burduna complement spelt as ngayal'.
+For example, the Thalanyji word ngadhal 'cousin' has its Burduna complement spelt as ngayal.